thewhitecircle/ctf_writeups/cyber_apocalypse_2025/re/SealedRunes.md

 ![](https://i.imgur.com/wuPRcFZ.png)

-running the challenege, we are asked for input and if given wrong one, it rejects us (sad life). lets try opening up the binary in IDA and have a look at decompiled code.
+Running the challenge, we are asked for input and if given wrong one, it rejects us (sad life).
+Let's try opening up the binary in IDA and take a look at decompiled code.

     int __fastcall main(int argc, const char **argv, const char **envp)